 Developmental Care

-• Targeted screening and intervention for at risk children
+• Targeted screening and intervention for at risk children, looking at language, movement, thinking, behavior and emotions.

-• Evaluation and treatment of children with identified developmental or social emotional concerns
+• Evaluation of children with identified developmental or social-emotional concerns includes in-depth assessment and treatment by trained specialists.

 Teacher and pupil with blocks